-3. If the provided connection string does not already exist, it will be added to the configuration when you invoke the configuration command.
+- 6. If the provided connection string does not already exist, it will be added to the configuration when you invoke the configuration command.
 Otherwise, it replaces the connection string with the same key.

-For example, to configure the core, master and web connection strings, run the following commands:

-''' $ Sitecore.Framework.Publishing.Host configuration setconnectionstring core 'value' $ Sitecore.Framework.Publishing.Host configuration setconnectionstring master 'value' $ Sitecore.Framework.Publishing.Host configuration setconnectionstring web 'value' '''
+For example, to configure the core, master and web connection strings for the "production" environment, run the following commands: - \$ Sitecore.Framework.Publishing.Host --environment production configuration setconnectionstring core 'value' - \$ Sitecore.Framework.Publishing.Host --environment production configuration setconnectionstring master 'value' - \$ Sitecore.Framework.Publishing.Host --environment production configuration setconnectionstring web 'value'